himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

   ping:
 ```

-And now, `roles/install-htop/tasks/main.yaml`, which will also include our `dnf` install task...
+And then, `roles/install-htop/tasks/main.yaml`, which will also include our
+`dnf` install task...

 ```yaml
 ---